Michigan Foreign Corporation Annual Report

 You can file your Annual Report online up to 90 days prior to the date it is due.

 What other Michigan registrations are required for my non-profit?

 - You will need to register as a charity if you are receiving donations from Michigan's general public.
 You can do this from the Attorney General's Charitable Trust Division.

 Where in Michigan do I send the nonprofit forms?

 Michigan Department of Licensing and Regulatory Affairs, Bureau of Commercial Services, Corporation Division, P.O.
 Box 30054, Lansing, Michigan 48909

 If you need help with a Michigan Foreign Corporation annual report, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law.
-They average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe and Twilio.
+They average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures and Airbnb.